JacobDFrank/jacobdfrank/src/content/Home.md

 ---
 title: Home
-intro: My name’s Jacob and this is my website
+intro: Jacob Frank
 about1: >-
   I'm a Brooklyn based designer, prototyper, and civic tech strategist who takes bike rides down hills and walks up big ones.

   <br><br>

-  Currently, I'm a senior designer at Adobe working assets and collaboration.
+  Currently, I'm a senior designer at Adobe working on assets and collaboration.

   Previously I worked on <a href="http://spectrum.adobe.com/">Adobe's design system, Spectrum</a> and on the side, <a href="http://sfserviceguide.org">SF Service Guide</a> where I lead a team of volunteer designers.